Benyamin (writer): Personal life

 Benyamin married Asha Mathew on 2 January 2000 and they have two children Rohan Benny and Kezia Ann Benny.

 Education

 He had his primary education at Manthuka Government U.P.
 School.
 Later, he completed his pre-degree from Catholicate College, Pathanamthitta, and earned a diploma from Nanjappa Institute of Technology in Coimbatore.

 Writing Career

 In 2000, Euthanasia was the first short story collection in Malayalam literature.
-In 2008, the work Aadujeevitham was published, which became a huge success and a turning point, through which he became a more active and well-known writer.

 Goat Days (2008)

 Goat Days (Aadujeevitham), his most famous novel, portrays the life of Najeeb, an Indian labourer and how he survives the hardships and tortures in Saudi Arabia.
 It is used as a textbook at Kerala University, Calicut University, Bharathiar University, Pondicherry University and 10th standard for Kerala State syllabus.
 It was a magnum opus and a turning point work of Bennyamin in his writing career.
 The Goat Life is a film adaptation of this novel directed by Blessy.

 Yellow Lights Of Death (2011)

 Yellow Lights Of Death (Manjaveyil Maranagal) describes that once the author unexpectedly receives half of a story by email from a young man named Christy Andraper.
 At a seaside cafe, two friends, Christy and Jesinta, witness a murder.
 Christy discovers that his classmate Senthil was shot.
 But the police say that no such crime has been committed so far.
 The hospital authorities say he had a heart attack.
 Christy begins to suspect a conspiracy and begins to investigate.
 It's a beautiful work that leaves the readers to be confused as to whether it was a real incident or a fictional event, keeping it a mystery from start to the end.